 If you are driving a customer’s car as part of your work, workers’ compensation benefits could still apply to cover your injuries.
 However, they may not cover the damages, and the owner of the vehicle may choose to pursue additional legal action.
 The results of an accident, in this case, will depend on your employer’s auto insurance policy and the terms of their agreement with the customer.

-If you were injured in a car accident, contact Foley Griffin, LLP.
+If you were injured in a car accident, contact Foley Griffin.
 We can help you understand the complexities of your collision case, negotiate with insurance companies, and pursue the compensation you deserve.

 To schedule a free consultation with our attorneys, send us a message or call (888) 966-8480.